wakeboardhq/wakeboardhq.github.io/README.md

 The files provided are all in JSON format.

 ### freshmanclass.json
-This file provides genereal information on the freshman class.
+This file provides general information on the freshman class.
 The `credits` indicates the number of credit hours taken.
 The `DOB` is the birth year for age. `First Gen` indicates whether the student is a first generation college student. `GPA` is the current cumulative GPA. `Home` is the hometown information including a zip code, Town and State.
 The `Transcript` is the set of courses a student is taking. `Gender` is as given and `index` is a unique identifier.

 ```json